rogerhu/compsci_guides/Binary-Trees-Iterative-Traversal.md

 - We want to visit roots before leaves
 - We want to visit the left child before the right child.

-1) Let's say we go with the stack approach.
-The first node we add will always be the root, in this case `1`.
+1) Let's say, we visit each node with a stack.
+The first node we visit will always be the root.
+So in the example above, `1` is the root.

-2) When we pop `1` from the stack, we have the option to add node `2` first or node `3` first.
+2) When we pop `1` from the stack, we have an option to add node `2` first or node `3` first.
 Which node should we push onto the stack first?

    * Looking at what our traversal should end up being, `2` comes before `3`, so if we want to see `2` first, we should probably add node `3` to the stack, followed by node `2`.
-That way, when we pop from the stack, `2` will be popped before `3`
+That way, when we pop a node from the stack, `2` will be popped before `3`

-At this point, we've printed `1` and our stack looks like:
+At this point, we've printed `1` and our stack looks like this:

     (2)
     (3)

-3) Now that our stack is not empty, we can pop from it again.
-We pop`2` from it, and again we have to decide whether to push node `4` first or node `5` first.
+3) As our stack is not empty yet, we can pop from it again.
+We pop`2`, and we have to decide whether to push node `4` first or node `5`.

    * Again, if we look at our desired traversal outcome from our recursive approach, we see that `4` should be printed before `5`.
 Following step 2a, it looks like we should push `5` onto the stack first, followed by `4`.

-   * Now we've printed `1 2` and our stack looks like
+   * Now we've printed `1 2` and our stack looks like this:

      (4)
      (5)
      (3)

 4) Again, we pop from our stack.
-This time we `4` is popped and printed, and since `4` has no children, we don't add anything, and just keep popping.
+This time `4` is popped and printed, and since `4` has no children, we don't push anything, and just keep popping.

-   * After `4` has been popped, we will have printed `1 2 4` and our stack would then contain:
+   * After `4` has been popped, the function printed `1 2 4` and our stack would then contain:

      (5)
      (3)

 Looking at what we've been doing, it looks like a pattern has emerged.
-1. Create empty stack
+1. Create an empty stack
 2. Push root node onto stack
 2. While our stack is not empty:
     a. pop node from the stack and print it